CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 After entering your username and passworod, you need to  **verify your identity** with a second verification step , also called Multi factor Authentication, MFA.
 Enter the verification **code** provided via mobile application and press on *Continue*.

 !!!
-Note:
+Note
-    **Please press the *Continue* button** using your mouse.
+    Please press the *Continue* button **using your mouse**.
 Due to a techincal problem, pressing Enter on your keybord will re-directed to a stall request error page.

 For specific guidance regarding the activation of the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).